mdenomy/intro-design-workshop/README.md

 ## Iteration Zero
 Get your development environment set up and make sure it works.
 Added a simple passing and failing test.

+## Iteration 1

+Create a CheckingAccount that allows us to view our current balance